 One-third of a gram’s not much, and that’s about as low as I’ll go in this list as far as recommended creatine sources goes.

-How much fish for a nickel’s worth of creatine powder?!
+How much fish equals a dime’s worth of creatine powder?

 Cod Filet, Whole Foods: